 individuals are either unemployed or underemployed

-“With over a decade as a senior leader across various industries and work environments, I unknowingly masked my autism until my late 30s.
-This experience, combined with my journey into training and coaching, made me realise the need for real change.
+"With over a decade as a senior leader across various industries and work environments, I unknowingly masked my autism until my late 30s.
+Throughout my career, I found that while I thrived in some organisational cultures, I really struggled in others — even though I brought the same motivation and drive as a consultant each time.

-By establishing Neurospecial, our team is committed to creating meaningful and lasting impact in the fields of organisational inclusion and neurodiversity.”
+This insight inspired me to establish NeuroSpecial, where our team is committed to creating meaningful and lasting impact in organisational inclusion and neurodiversity."

 Advisory Board